datacamp-content-public/courses-google-sheets-conditional-formatting/chapter1.md

 skills: 2
 ```

-Conditional formatting can be used to bring attention to data that occurs within a certain _time period_.
-Working with dates in spreadsheets is more difficult than plain numbers, but Sheets has options available in the conditional formatting menu that will make this process easier.
+Conditional formatting can bring attention to data that occurs within a certain _time period_.
+Working with dates in spreadsheets is more difficult than working with plain numbers, but Sheets has options available in the conditional formatting menu that will make this process easier.

 `@instructions`
 - Check the dates to ensure they are valid.
 Fix dates as needed.